Ren0k/Project-Atmospheric-Drag/README.md

 Drag will be determined for a fixed vessel orientation and configuration, so changing any of these in flight will result in inaccurate readings.
 While in theory it is possible to allow for changing orientations and configurations, the amount of calculations required to do this is too great for kOS.
 Hence I have chosen to restrict the tool to this setup.

 Other limitations and bugs:
 - The information required to do these calculations can not be obtained with kOS alone.
 A copy of your 'partdatabase.cfg' and your vessel's .craft file have to be put in the correct folder for use by the tool
 - Airbrake Deployment angle is bugged in KSP; a bug report is filed.
 The bug is actually coded in this script, and if it is fixed in KSP this will have to be adjusted here.
 - Engine Plates are currently bugged in KSP; a bug report for this is filed.
 This is NOT coded into the script, engine plates do not apply their drag cubes.
 You will have to manually enter drag cube values
+- Fairings work by procedural drag cube generation.
+The process KSP uses to do this can not be re-created, and if you use fairings manual values have to be entered.
+- Cargobay part exclusion can not be determined, you will have to specify which parts are excluded if you have a cargobay fitted.
 - Simple non-stock/modded parts will work; more complex non-stock parts that have different variants and modules might not work
 - You need accurate mach number values; this is determined by the accuracy of the static ambient temperature (SAT) and density, which is not provided by kOS.
 I have added a tool that allows you to obtain accurate SAT's for kerbin, but for other planets you will have to use an estimated value.